-- the patient is younger than 16 years of age (or younger than 18 years of age and voluntarily admitted) and the patient's parent, managing conservator, or guardian consents to the administration on behalf of the patient (Tex.
-Health & Safety Code § 576.025 (a)(2)); - the patient's representative authorized by law to consent on behalf of the patient has consented to the administration (Tex.
-Health & Safety Code § 576.025 (a)(3)); - the patient is under an order issued under section 574.106 authorizing the administration of the medication regardless of the patient's refusal (Tex.
-Health & Safety Code § 576.025 (a)(4)); - the administration of the medication regardless of the patient's refusal is authorized by an order issued under article 46B.086 of the Texas Code of Criminal Procedure (Tex.
-Health & Safety Code § 576.025 (a)(5)); or - the adult patient's guardian, if any, consents.
+- A person may not administer a psychoactive medication to a patient who refuses to take the medication voluntarily unless: - the patient is having a medication-related emergency; Tex.
+Health & Safety Code § 574.103 (1). - the patient is younger than 16 years of age (or younger than 18 years of age and voluntarily admitted) and the patient's parent, managing conservator, or guardian consents to the administration on behalf of the patient; Tex.
+Health & Safety Code § 576.025 (a)(2). - ° the patient's representative authorized by law to consent on behalf of the patient has consented to the administration; Tex.
+Health & Safety Code § 576.025 (a)(3). - ° the patient is under an order issued under section 574.106 authorizing the administration of the medication regardless of the patient's refusal; Tex.
+Health & Safety Code § 576.025 (a)(4). - the administration of the medication regardless of the patient's refusal is authorized by an order issued under article 46B.086 of the Texas Code of Criminal Procedure; Tex.
+Health & Safety Code § 576.025 (a)(5); or - the adult patient's guardian, if any, consents.
 Tex.
 Health & Safety Code § 574.103 (b)(3).

 Note: It is a common mistaken belief that guardians cannot consent to psychoactive medications.
 Guardians CAN and SHOULD consent as necessary.
 Guardians can also decide that certain medications are NOT necessary.
+Tex.
+Health & Safety Code § 574.103 (b)(3).

-3.4.2 Jurisdiction and Venue
+5.4.4.3 Jurisdiction and Venue